Crossland Stadium

 Stadium at Wichita State University in Kansas, U.S.

-Cessna Stadium, also known as University Stadium, is a stadium on the campus of Wichita State University in Wichita, Kansas, United States.
+Crossland Stadium, previously known as Cessna Stadium, is a stadium on the campus of Wichita State University in Wichita, Kansas, United States.
 It opened in 1946 and served as the home of the football team until the program was discontinued in 1986.
 It is currently home of the Wichita State Shockers track and field team.
 The stadium is currently undergoing a rebuilding of the entire stadium, which will happen over three phases.
 As of May 2025, phase 1A reconstruction of the east side had been completed, which consisted of: demolition of old east bleachers, building new in-ground bleachers, and building a new restrooms & storage building.
-In June 2025, phase 1B will be started to widen the track to 9 lanes, and should be complete by the end of 2025.
+In June 2025, phase 1B was started to widen the track to 9 lanes, and was completed in early 2026.

 History

 In the early days of Wichita State University, when it was known as Fairmount College, its first football field was located on the north side of 17th Street, immediately east of the current Henrion Hall, when it was the Henrion Gymnasium.
 In 1929, concrete bleachers were attached to the east side of the same building for football games.

 In 1940, the school decided to build a new football stadium on the north side of campus at the current site on the south side of 21st Street.
 On January 6, 1941, ground was broken for Veterans Field, and by September 1942 the bowl was excavated, foundations were poured for the west stands, and a quarter of the west bleachers were completed; however, construction was halted due to metal shortages during World War II.
 After the war ended, the bleachers were constructed in sections over time as funds were incrementally available.
 By mid-1946, stands were completed to a point where 6,000 seats were ready by the start of the 1946 football season.
 Veterans Field was finally completed before the start of the 1948 football season, with 15,000 seats and facilities for the press, concessions stands, and locker rooms.
-It was dedicated on November 25, 1948 during a football game with the University of Nevada.
+It was dedicated on November 25, 1948, during a football game with the University of Nevada.
 The stadium was dedicated to the members of the armed forces from Sedgwick County who served in World War II.